FirmwGuy/CEP/docs/L0_Kernel/APPEND-ONLY-AND-IDEMPOTENCY.md

   - Idempotency complements append‑only by ensuring repeated application of the same logical update does not create multiple distinct “new” states.
 When a new value equals the current head (or a child addition equals the current live child), CEP performs a no‑op instead of appending.

 - How does CEP decide if two updates are the same?
-  - By comparing canonical payload bytes and relevant metadata.
+- By comparing payload bytes and relevant metadata.
 For handles/streams, a stable resource identity (e.g., library id + resource id + range + version) is used.
 A stored hash can speed this up but does not replace equality checks.

 - Do idempotent checks slow down writes?
   - Current‑only checks are fast (hash + short‑circuit).
 Full history is not scanned; idempotency compares against the head state for the targeted identity.